 In cases of suspension from school, the parent/guardian will receive a formal written notice of suspension identifying the reasons and evidence and be provided an informal opportunity to respond.
 Depending on the severity of the offense, the student's past behavior, and other circumstances, the school may choose to impose in-school or out-of-school suspension.
 There is no right to appeal a short-term (less than 10 days) suspension imposed by the Academy.
-There will be no corporal punishment of students at the Academy, though staff may use reasonable, necessary force to restrain a violent, disruptive, or disobedient student.
+There will be no corporal punishment of students at the Academy, though staff may use reasonable, necessary force to restrain a student who is harming themselves or others.